 And then came the final straw.

 While looking for outlets to charge phones, we found one near the floor that was completely exposed—no cover, just open electrical components anyone could touch.
-A child’s hand, a curious toe… it was a genuine safety hazard.
+I wasn’t really sure what I was looking at.
+My kids could have tried to plug into either side.
+It was a genuine safety hazard.
 I knew we had to leave.

 Photo above: The missing and inverted slats for the top bunk bed.
 I didn’t get the best photos but at the other end, the slats are warped and sagging.